 A snake garland adorns his neck.
 The snake represents the mind that spits out its poison of negative thoughts.
-Yet if we keep the mind under perfect control, so that it is quiet within and does not agitate us or others, it will lie peacefully in meditation.
+Yet if we keep the mind under perfect control so that it is quite within and does not agitate us or others, it will lie peacefully in meditation.

 The ashes all over his body indicate that our bodies will turn to ashes one day and hence we should rise above the identification with the body even while we are living.

-Shiva is also called as Bhramhan which can also be said as Parabhramhan.
+Shiva is also called Bhramhan which can also be said as Parabhramhan.
 Shiva means nothingness.
-The word shivoham means the consciousness of one individual, lord says that he is omnipotent, omnipresent , as he is present in the form of one’s consciousness.
+The word shivoham means the consciousness of one individual, the lord says that he is omnipotent, omnipresent, as he is present in the form of one’s consciousness.

-As Nataraaja, he is Divine Dancer who performs Taandava Nritya (Cosmic Dance) producing frequencies of vibration corresponding to all manifestation.
+As Nataraja, he is a Divine Dancer who performs Taandava Nritya (Cosmic Dance) producing frequencies of vibration corresponding to all manifestation.
 The iconic representation of Shiva in the form of Lingam (a symbol of the ultimate reality) is held in reverence in all Shiva temples.